-Alternaria leaf spot of almond is a disease that is caused by three species in the Alternaria alternata complex: A. arborescens, A. alternata, and A. tenuissima.
+Alternaria leaf spot of almond is a disease that is caused by three species in the Alternaria alternata complex, A. arborescens, A. alternata, and A. tenuissima.
 Under favorable conditions for disease development, trees can be completely defoliated by early to mid-summer.
-The disease occurs mostly in the southern and northern production regions of California but continues to spread as horticultural practices including high density plantings, micro-sprinkler irrigation and long irrigation sets, new varieties, and intense nutritional programs using both soil and foliar fertilizers for macro- and micro-nutrients are implemented.
+The disease occurs mostly in the southern and northern production regions of California but the disease continues to spread into new production areas.
 It is most severe in areas where dew forms, the air is stagnant, and temperatures are high during the summer months.
-The disease can be severe in almond orchards that have been planted in high density or in orchards with poor soils where trees require frequent and extended irrigations into the summer.
+Additionally, the disease can be severe in almond orchards that have been planted in high density or in orchards with poor soils where trees require frequent and extended irrigations into the summer.